 If you lose your dog you should notify Council immediately during office hours.

-The adopt a dog programme is very successful in re homing dogs.
+The adopt a dog program is very successful in re-homing dogs.

 When you adopt a dog from the Naracoorte Lucindale Council we offer 12 months free registration (free) and worming tablets.

 If you are interested in adopting a dog from Council and helping us to find homes for some lost dogs you can register your name with Council on 08 8760 1100 or send an email to firstname.lastname@example.org.

 You can find out more about the Adopt a Pet program by clicking the image below.

 Dog Attacks and Restrictions on the Number of Dogs